My Favorite Paris Hotels

 thank you

 If you’re not booking tickets or a tour in advance then check the weather on arrival and go to Versailles on the best day.
 If you are booking a tour then go Tuesday.
-Getting around Paris by a combination of metro and walking is easy and recommended.
+Getting around Paris by a combination of metro and walking is easy and what I recommend.

 Hi Dave.
 Just want to say I’m so thankful to have found your blog.
 This has really helped me.
 Quick question.
 I have an early flight out of Paris at 7am.
 What will be the most cost efficient way for me to reach the airport?
 Do I book taxi in advance or just flag one on the street?
 Any recommendations for taxi?

-The most cost-efficient way to reach CDG is by the RER B train.
+For cost-efficiency to CDG I’d recommend the RER B train.
 It costs 10.30€ one way and runs frequently.
 There are two trains that operate – one that makes local stops and takes roughly 40 minutes from Gare du Nord, and one that is an express which will get you there in under 30 minutes.
 If you opt for a taxi, there are usually taxi stands to catch a cab from and you should look for those first.
 You can also book ahead through the Taxi G7 website which has an English language page.
 Hailing a taxi from the street really depends on the area you’re in, with the more central and touristy areas being much easier than if you’re staying further out.
 Uber also works in France and there is a flat fee of 45€.

 Hi Dave,